spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/catalog-setup/stocks/file-details-product-stock.csv.md

 ---
 title: File details- product_stock.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-product-stockcsv
+originalArticleId: f3089a44-6ec4-485b-ad5f-eb739156e2b3
 redirect_from:
   - /v5/docs/file-details-product-stockcsv
   - /v5/docs/en/file-details-product-stockcsv
 ---

-This article contains content of the **product_stock.csv** file to configure [Product Stock](https://documentation.spryker.com/docs/en/multiple-warehouse-stock) information on your Spryker Demo Shop.
+This article contains content of the **product_stock.csv** file to configure [Product Stock](/docs/scos/dev/features/202005.0/inventory-management/warehouse-management.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: